machine learning +

 print(test_child["token_list"])

-The grandchild tokenizer produces lowercase tokens, and the child strips punctuation first:
+The grandchild returns lowercase tokens.
+The child removes punctuation first:

 ['langgraph', 'makes', 'ai', 'workflows', 'modular']